Rigo-codes/aisd-jse-conditional-statements-multichoice/README.md

 ## 6. **Practice Writing Your Own Multi-Choice Conditions**

-- [ ] Write your own examples using `if`, `else if`, and `else` to handle multiple conditions.
+- [x ] Write your own examples using `if`, `else if`, and `else` to handle multiple conditions.
 Try experimenting with different scenarios, such as determining discount rates based on customer age or determining movie ticket prices based on age.

 ## 7. **Commit and Push to Github**

-- [ ] Commit and push your work to Github.
+- [ x] Commit and push your work to Github.

 ##